I AM A BEGINNER AND/OR OUT OF SHAPE - IS F5 FOR ME?

 DO YOU OFFER DROP-INS?

 We are currently offering drop-ins for two classes on the schedule: Community Kickboxing and Community Kettlebells.
 These classes are offered most weekends at specific times.
 Please check the schedule.
-These are charity classes and all drop-in purchases will be donated to LA Kitchen, a local charity that empowers the community helping provide job training and education on food wasting and more.
 Community Classes are beginner friendly, with a basic format that introduces you to the fundamentals of each discipline.
+Community Classes are perfect for members to invite a friend to or for new students to experience the training before joining.

 Why don’t we offer drop-ins for all classes?